dhnblam/workshops/workshop.md

-# Digital Humanities and the National Libraries and Archives (in the Nordic and Baltic Countries) – Workshop at the DHN2019
+# Digital Humanities and the National and University Libraries and Archives (in the Nordic and Baltic Countries) – Workshop at the DHN2019

 ## Organizers